slyrz/newscat/README.md

 ### Overview

 newscat provides fast and accurate news content / article extraction.
-It is trained to extract the news article content while excluding clutter like image and video captions, editorial side notes, "related content" article teasers, advertisements, user comments and meta data.
+It is trained to extract the contents of news articles, while excluding clutter like image and video captions, editorial side notes, related content, teasers, advertisements, user comments and meta data.

 ### Getting Started